Juggling Ad Revenue: A Major Online Publishing Challenge

 - FT focused on creating non-commodified content.

-- Leverage user’s online behaviour – what time of the day do people read the most, how they browse, which content consistently surfaces and why
+- Leverage user’s online behavior – what time of the day do people read the most, how they browse, which content consistently surfaces and why

 - Bundle additional services